lithium-powered/CS162_group/doc/project3.md

 - Use a cache.
 Iterating through the cache, if an entry is dirty, it is written back to disk and dirty is switched to false.
-Done every IDK period of time.
+Done every time we have to replace a block in the cache.
 So if we are writing a small number of bytes to one sector in a file, then they are first put in cache and written to disk all at once in a certain period of time.

 ### read-ahead:

 - Use a cache.
-Spawned an additional thread when a block was retrieved from the cache to get the next data block sector number from the inode and put it into the cache.
+Spawn an additional thread when a block was retrieved from the cache to get the next data block sector number from the inode and put it into the cache.
 Thus the process doesn't need to wait on disk for every time it needs a new sector.